macteo/SabBar/README.md

 ### Manually as a Framework

 Add the *SabBar* Xcode project to your own.
-Then add the `SabBar` framework as desired to the embedded binaries of your app's target.
+Then add the `SabBar` framework to the embedded binaries of your app's target.

 ### Manually as source file

 Just drag & drop the *SabBar.swift* source file from the *Sources* folder in your Xcode project.

-## Usage
+## Issues and bugs

-In this repository you can find a sample project with few lines of code in the `ViewController` class for a jumpstart.

-*Sample code is written in Swift but Objective-C should be supported too, if you find an incompatibility please open an issue.*

-### Integration
+Feel free to open an [issue](https://github.com/macteo/SabBar/issues) reporting a problem or requesting a new feature.

 ## Acknowledgements